- Tracy Gunn

 Sinus Squeeze.
 A diver may or may not feel pain upon descending with blocked sinuses as the pressure pushes in on the trapped air.
 A rapid descent may cause pain in the eyes, teeth, or cheekbones.
 As hydrostatic pressure forces blood and fluid from the surrounding tissue into the air pockets, any pain is usually alleviated.

 Mask Squeeze.
-Upon descent the diver normally, naturally equalizes the mask by exhaling through the nose.
+Upon descent, the diver normally naturally equalizes the mask by exhaling through the nose.
 Failure to do so can create unequal pressure between the mask and the face.
-This can result in various degrees of facial barotrauma, or injury to the soft tissues of your face contained within the mask.
+This can result in various degrees of facial barotrauma or injury to the soft tissues of your face contained within the mask.
 Imagine your face in a suction cup.
-The soft tissues beneath the mask and especially around the eye swell and discolour, such as redness or bruising.
+The soft tissues beneath the mask, especially around the eye, swell and discolour (such as redness or bruising).
 While it looks traumatic, it is a bruise, and your body will eventually reabsorb the effect of your mask squeeze.
-Your physician or an eye specialist should address eye pain or visual disturbances such as blurred vision or loss of part of the visual field immediately, although this is extremely rare from a mask squeeze
+Your physician or an eye specialist should address eye pain or visual disturbances such as blurred vision or loss of part of the visual field immediately, although this is extremely rare from a mask squeeze.

 CAROTID SINUS REFLEX

-Carotid Sinus receptors monitor pressure of arterial blood reaching the brain through the carotid arteries.
+Carotid Sinus receptors monitor the pressure of arterial blood reaching the brain through the carotid arteries.

 Receptors interpret pressure from an excessively tight hood or wet suit constricting the neck as high blood pressure.